Sujal-101/Adventure-Works-Sales-Project/README.md

 1. Sales_Final (Fact Table) Connections:
 The core transactional table that holds order-level data:

-a.
 Connected to Customer Lookup via CustomerKey
 ➤ Enables analysis by customer demographics like age, income, and education.
-b.

 Connected to Calendar Lookup via OrderDate
 ➤ Enables filtering and grouping by date, month, quarter, and year.
-c.

 Connected to Product Lookup via ProductKey
 ➤ Enables detailed insights by product attributes like name, size, color, and cost.
-d.

 Connected to Territory Lookup via TerritoryKey
 ➤ Enables geographic breakdown by country, region, and continent.